kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I'm also stubborn and deeply against injustices of all kinds.
 - Moreover, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
 - I also realized that if I backed down and ran away, the evil would just grow.
-- I had no idea that running away was not actually what they really wanted, although perhaps that's what some of the teachers assumed.
-It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.
+- I had no idea that running away was not actually what they really wanted, although from the conservatory studies yes, and perhaps that's what some of the teachers assumed.
+- It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.
+- There is also the important point that hackers will have known how much money I have for a long time, and it is not inconsiderable.
+I am a target on that basis alone.

 ## Rest of June